Dream Room

 I remember Shazira smiling at me, taking a dress out of one of the drawers.

-And holding the dress in front of the mirror.
+She holds the dress in front of the mirror.

-I hear a bird call in the distance, and my attention turns to the windows.
+I hear a bird call in the distance, and my attention turns to the windows, and the two glass doors, that open onto the deck.

 The doors meet in the center of the wall at the tip of the egg.